awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ## Managed termination protection<a name="managed-termination-protection"></a>

 Auto Scaling instance scale\-in protection controls which EC2 instances can be terminated\.
 Instances with the scale\-in feature turned on cannot be terminated during the scale\-in process\.
-Managed termination protection means that Amazon ECS only terminates EC2 instances that do not any have running any non\-daemon Amazon ECS tasks\.
+Managed termination protection means that Amazon ECS only terminates EC2 instances that do not any have running non\-daemon Amazon ECS tasks\.
 When you use managed termination protection, Amazon ECS first turns on the scale\-in protection option for the EC2 instances in the Auto Scaling group, and then places the tasks on the instances\.
 When all non\-daemon tasks are stopped on an instance, Amazon ECS initiates the scale\-in process and turns off scale\-in protection for the EC2 instance\.
 The Auto Scaling group can then terminate the instance\.

 ### Managed termination protection considerations<a name="managed-termination-protection-considerations"></a>